tatkaal/PassportPAL/README.md

    cd passportpal
    ```

-2. **Start the application using the script that downloads the models and runs Docker Compose**:
+2. **Install and Start the application by running below script**:
+   **What does the script do?**
+      - Checks if docker enginer exists
+      - Downloads the segmentation and classification model from gdrive
+      - Checks if the default ports (5000/80) are available
+      - Runs docker compose build
+      - Prompts build options if image already exists
+      - Runs the container

    On Windows:
    ```powershell